nilsramsperger/docker-counterstrike-source-dedicated/README.md

 # Counterstrike Source dedicated server
 This image provides a plain CS:S dedicated server.

+## DEPRECATED!
+This image is deprecated and will is not under development anymore.
+Feel free to fork and build your own.

 ## System Requirements
 The server is not contained by the image, to keep it small.
 It will download and install on first start of the container.